Ashley0324/CASA0018---Deep-Learning-for-Sensor-Networks/Assessment/Report/README.md

 #### Disadvantages
 - Overfitting
 However, there is still an overfitting problem.
 This is because the training dataset numbers are not enough.
 To solve this problem, I need to collect more flower images.
-- Runtime
-Even now the runtime has been reduced.
-But it still has room for improvement due to my laptop configuration issues.
-Computation time can be further reduced if better commercial servers or higher-configured computers are used.

 ### Future Work

 To improve the effect of apllication, I'd like to do this actions:
 - Add the number of each kind of flower images.
 - Build the dataset with more types flowers.
-- Add the training cycle by using a higher-configured computer.
+- Add the training cycle.
 - When I tried to add the training cycles from 20 to 25 or higher, the system always fail to do it.
 I still can't find the reason.
 I'll work it in the future.
 ![image](https://user-images.githubusercontent.com/99146042/161394943-7ab9eb31-16b7-4006-af8a-8493a83bca22.png)